 - A sense of achievement once their mentees learn something new from them

-- Recognised, respected by coworkers
+- Recognized, respected by coworkers

-Employees who feel happy, engaged, and valued at work stick around for longer.
+Employees who feel happy, engaged and valued at work stick around for longer.

 2. Sharing of Digital Skills